krouich/Sugar/README.md

 Sugar = Sweet

 Welcome Everyone, this is my small and fun project with my friends.
-Please Let me know if anything go wrong.
+Please Let me know if anything go wrong,bug,glitch, etc.
 Anyway Enjoy it :)